palewire/first-web-scraper/docs/index.rst

   $ python scrape.py

-Those lists can not be lumped together into one big list of lists, which, when you think about it, isn't all tha different from how a spreadsheet or CSV is structured.
+Those lists can now be lumped together into one big list of lists, which, when you think about it, isn't all that different from how a spreadsheet is structured.

 .. code-block:: python
     :emphasize-lines: 11,17-19